Exodus-Privacy/exodus-android-app/README.md

 https://crowdin.com/project/exodus-android-app

 - Exodus is fully translated into 2 languages and 36 languages can be translated in Crowdin.
-- You can translate app on Github but remember to insert a backslash `\` before any apostrophe `'`.
+- You can translate the app on Github but don't forget to insert a backslash `\` before any apostrophe `'`.

 ### Development

-**If you would like to improve app code and have skills about development, you are most welcome.**
+**If you would like to improve app code and have development skills, you are most welcome.**
-- You can find work in [issues](https://github.com/Exodus-Privacy/exodus-android-app/issues) or in [Exodus project](https://github.com/Exodus-Privacy/exodus-android-app/projects/1).
+- You can find work in [issues](https://github.com/Exodus-Privacy/exodus-android-app/issues).
-- Before submitting pull requests please, execute Kotlin Liner.
+- Before submitting pull requests please, execute Kotlin Liner and instrumented tests.
+- Change needs to work on all devices between Android 5 and Android 14.
+- UI changes need to work in light mode, dark mode, and RTL.
 - Do not create pull requests to update dependencies, we have [dependabot](https://github.com/Exodus-Privacy/exodus-android-app/blob/master/.github/dependabot.yml).

 **Build APK Debug**